bertofurth/Seagate-Central-Debian/README.md

 https://github.com/bertofurth/Seagate-Central-Debian/releases

-The image name will be something like "Debian-Bullseye-Seagate-Central-v1.0.img"
+The image name will be something like "Debian-Bullseye-Seagate-Central-vX.Y.img"

-As of writing the image will install Debian version 11, "Bullseye".
+As of writing (April 2023) the image will install Debian version 11, "Bullseye".

-For interested parties, these images were created using the procedure documented in this project by HOWTO-create-debian-image.md
+For interested parties, this upgrade image was created using the procedure documented in this project by HOWTO-create-debian-image.md

 ### Install the Debian image using the Seagate Central Web Management page